Zhu Rongji: Political career in Shanghai

 In 1988, after mayor Jiang Zemin became Party Secretary of Shanghai, Zhu was promoted to work as the mayor of Shanghai, which was then China's largest, most industrially developed, and wealthiest city.
-During Zhu's term as mayor of Shanghai he oversaw large, rapid improvements in telecommunications, urban construction, and transportation, especially in Pudong, a large and high-profile special economic zone.
+During Zhu's term as mayor of Shanghai, he oversaw large, rapid improvements in telecommunications, urban construction, and transportation, especially in Pudong, a large and high-profile special economic zone.

-Early in Zhu's mayoralty, he delivered the speech, "Let Enterprises Swim by Themselves in the Markets" in which he encouraged enterprises and people to "go through the markets," stating that "everyone can form links through the markets."
+Early in Zhu's mayoralty, he delivered the speech, "Let Enterprises Swim by Themselves in the Markets" in which he encouraged enterprises and people to "go through the markets", stating that "everyone can form links through the markets".
 The speech helped establish his reputation as a proponent of economic liberalization.

-It was during his time as Mayor of Shanghai that he developed a public reputation as a strong opponent of corruption, and a talented economic reformer.
+It was during his time as mayor of Shanghai that he developed a public reputation as a strong opponent of corruption, and a talented economic reformer.
 His efforts to simplify the process by which the government approved business deals earned him the nickname "One-Chop Zhu".
-In order to improve relations with the foreign business community and solicit outside advice, he formed an advisory committee composed of foreign businessmen.
-While working in Shanghai he began his long working relationship with subsequent CCP General Secretary Jiang Zemin (then party secretary of Shanghai) which continued throughout Zhu's career.
+To improve relations with the foreign business community and solicit outside advice, he formed an advisory committee composed of foreign businessmen.
+While working in Shanghai, he began his long working relationship with subsequent CCP general secretary Jiang (then party secretary of Shanghai) that continued throughout Zhu's career.

-He also became known while administering Shanghai for his strict adherence to law and Party discipline, and for his refusal to grant extrajudicial favours to those close to him.
-Once in 1988, when some family members asked him over dinner if he could bend China's residency (hukou) laws to allow them to move to Shanghai, he turned them down, responding: "What I can do, I have done already.
+He also became known while administering Shanghai for his strict adherence to law and party discipline, and for his refusal to grant extrajudicial favours to those close to him.
+Once in 1988, when some family members asked him over dinner if he could bend the PRC's residency (hukou) laws to allow them to move to Shanghai, he turned them down, responding: "What I can do, I can done already.
 What I cannot do, I will never do."